panCtrlV/bigDataStat-book/chapter5.md

 ---

 **Note** The classification of explicit and implicit parallelization is given in [this slides](http://www.labs.hpe.com/research/systems-research/R-workshop/luke-talk1.pdf).
 The difference between these two types of parallelization is similar to that between multi-processing and multi-threading.
-They can be comobined.
+They can be combined.

 - Explicit paralellization